SylvainCatillon/MacGyverMaze/README.md

 # Config
 You can change variables in config.py to change the config:

 - display_config:
+  - floor_tiles: Path of the floors' sprite sheet.
   - nb_floors: Number of sprites on the floors sprite sheet.
 Change only if you change of spritesheet
   - floor_index : Index of the floor image, as (column index, row index).
 Change if you want to change of floor image
   - wall_index : Index of the wall image, as (column index, row index).
 Change if you want to change of wall image